atul7800/BuyBliss/README.md

-# Flash
+# Hive

-Flash is a social media website created using JavaScript, HTML, CSS and Bootstrap.
+Hive is a social media website created using JavaScript, HTML, CSS and Bootstrap.